fullfixit/biblio-php/README.md

 # biblio-php
+Class project for php

-create a table users for the database thanks
+create a table users for the database thanks!
+Special thanks to lun dev for the authentification CSS&HTML code.